BioIntelligence-Lab/imflow/README.md

-# ImFlow: A Better Image Dataset Loader for TensorFlow
+# ImFlow: An Image Dataset Loader for TensorFlow